wierkstudio/envpress/README.md

 ## Configure Error Reporting with Sentry

-Sign up for a [Sentry account](https://sentry.io/) and create a project to obtain a Sentry DSN for the `SERVICE_SENTRY_DSN` environment variable.
+Sign up for a [Sentry account](https://sentry.io/) and create a project to obtain a Sentry DSN.
+To enable frontend error reporting, provide the DSN in the `SERVICE_SENTRY_DSN` environment variable.

-The Sentry SDK is only loaded by this package if available.
-Install the [Sentry SDK for PHP](https://github.com/getsentry/sentry-php) using Composer:
+Sentry is treated as a **peer dependency**: This package will use it if available but won’t install it for you.
+To activate Sentry error reporting for PHP, install the [Sentry SDK for PHP](https://github.com/getsentry/sentry-php) via Composer:

 ```bash
 composer require sentry/sentry:^4.0
 ```

-Once configured, frontend and backend errors will be automatically reported to Sentry.

 ## Credits